LucasDelfino92/morrowindsharp/main2.md

   Disables the realistic repair mechanic, and decreases max condition of enemy loot to 20%.
 - [ ] 05 Controlled Consumption
   Sets the consumption module to Vanilla NPC Style (Necro Edit).
-- [ ] 05 Ashfall
-  Enables death by hunger and thirst; disables potion hydration; slows down tiredness rate by 20%.
 - [ ] 06 Let There Be Darkness
   Sets the cell lighting overrides to use True Lights and Darkness'; comments out a line in the **main.lua** to disable the Lighting Preview feature in order to increase compatibility with **Security Enhanced**.
 - [ ] 06 Watch the Skies
-  Sets the chance for vanilla cloud textures to 10%; disables seasonal weather and seasonal daytime hours.
+  Sets the chance for vanilla cloud textures to 10%.
 - [ ] 06 Weather Adjuster
   Makes nights darker; makes fog nicer. [**Comparison slides available here.**](https://imgsli.com/MTUwMjI)
 </details>